 Prerequisites: Telecommunications and Film 280, 510 and consent of instructor.
 Program development, presentational techniques and individual projects in the producing, direction and production of television programs.
 Practical experience in University-sponsored productions.
 Maximum credit six units.
 (Formerly numbered Telecommunications and Film 580A-580B.)
 590. International Broadcasting (3) Prerequisite: Telecommunications and Film 100 or 315, or Journalism 200.
 Comparative study of broadcasting in various world areas; economic, social and political determinants of broadcasting patterns.
 596. Selected Topics in Telecommunications and Film (1-3) I, II Prerequisite: Twelve units in telecommunications and film.
 Specialized study of selected topics from the areas of telecommunications and film.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum credit of six units of 596 applicable to a bachelor's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
 GRADUATE COURSES 600.
 Seminar in Research and Bibliography (3) Basic reference works, scholarly and critical journals; bibliographical techniques; exercises and problems in methods and exposition of research as it relates to the various areas of telecommunications and film.
 610. Seminar in Writing for Broadcast and Film (3) Prerequisite: Telecommunications and Film 510.

 Dramatic structures as they apply to broadcasting and cinema.
-Writing a full-length script or scenario.
-615. Seminar in Criticism of Broadcasting and Cinema (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
-Standards for objective appraisal of the ethical and artistic aspects of radio, television and film programs.
-620. Seminar in the Development of Telecommunications Systems (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
-Development of telecommunications and broadcasting in their social, legislative and economic settings.
-640. Seminar in Broadcast Advertising Problems (3) Prerequisite: Telecommunications and Film 540.
+Writing a full-length script or 615.
+Seminar in Criticism of Broadcasting and Cinema (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
+Standards for objective appraisal of the ethical and artistic aspects of radio, television and 620.
+Seminar in the Development of Telecommunications Systems (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
+Development of telecommunications and broadcasting in their social, legislative and 640.
+Seminar in Broadcast Advertising Problems (3) Prerequisite: Telecommunications and Film 540.

 Analysis of social, economic and cultural context of advertising in commercial broadcasting; criticism and evaluation of the function of the advertiser; survey of broadcast advertising 660.
-Seminar in Dramatic and Documentary Forms in Mass Media (3) theory and research.
-Prerequisite: Admission to the Creative Specialization.
+Seminar in Dramatic and Documentary Forms in Mass Media (3) Prerequisite: Admission to the Creative Specialization.
 Techniques and stylistic contributions of major directors as seen in their film and television productions.
 Production of a short film or videotape embodying concepts learned.
-670. Seminar in Public Telecommunications (3) Prerequisite: Telecommunications and Film 570.
-Educational uses of electronic media.
+670. Seminar in Public Telecommunications (3) Educational uses of electronic media.
 Use of telecommunications in classrooms and school systems.
 Relationship of noncommercial radio and television (public broadcasting) to commercial broadcast media and education.

-680. Seminar in Programming and Production (3) Prerequisite: Admission to the Creative Specialization.
-Theory and analysis of programming and production in broadcasting and film.
+680. Seminar in Programming and Production (3) Theory and analysis of programming and production in broadcasting and film.
 Production of a short film or videotape embodying concepts learned.
 696. Advanced Research Topics (1-3) Intensive study in specific areas of telecommunications and film.
 May be repeated with new content.
-Topics to be announced in the Class Schedule.
+See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
-Maximum combined credit of six units of 596 and 696 applicable to a 30unit master's degree.

-- 700. Seminar in Telecommunications Management (3) - Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit 700.
+Seminar in Telecommunications Management (3) Prerequisite: The equivalent of an undergraduate major in telecommunications and film.
 Legal and regulatory milieu of telecommunications from perspective of managers of telecommunications and broadcasting.
 701. Seminar in the Research Process (3) Prerequisite: Telecommunications and Film 600.

 Literature, methods, and designs for research.
 Different methodological and conceptual approaches to mass communication research.
-Emphasis on (1) selection of topic for thesis or project.
-(2) development of detailed research plan, and (3) research activities preliminary to Telecommunications and Film 795 or 799.
+Emphasis on (1) selection of topic for thesis or project, (2) development of detailed research plan, and (3) research activities preliminary to Telecommunications and Film 795 or 799.
 702. Seminar in Media Message Design and Production (3) Prerequisite: Telecommunications and Film 600.